itsDigvijaysing/Eterna_Project/README.md

 ## Environment

 Redis cloud is pre-configured in `.env`.
-No additional setup needed.

 ---

-Built with ⚡ for high-speed DEX order execution